Symmetric Tensor Decomposition by an Iterative Eigendecomposition Algorithm: Symmetric Tensor Eigen-Rank-One Iterative Decomposition

-Good candidates for the $v_i\kpr{4}$ vectors are the pure powers that span the head part in \eqref{eqn:vec_vi}.
-Note however that no pure power vectors should be considered that come from a eigenvector with zero eigenvalue $\lambda_k$ at the first eigendecomposition.
-Since each of the $v_i$'s is an eigenvector of a symmetric matrix, it also follows that $|| v_i\kpr{4}||_F=1$.
+Good candidates for the $x_i\kpr{4}$ vectors are the pure powers that span the head part in \eqref{eqn:vec_vi}.
+No pure power vectors should be considered that come from an eigenvector with corresponding zero eigenvalue $\lambda_k$.
+Since each of the $x_i$'s is an eigenvector of a symmetric matrix, it also follows that $|| x_i\kpr{4}||_F=1$.
 Checking whether a decomposition as in \eqref{eq:vecteneigdecomp} exists is done by computing the residual of the following least-squares problem

-where $X$ is the matrix obtained from the concatenation of all the pure power vectors $v_i\kpr{4}$.
-Note that it is possible at this step to solve \eqref{eq:ls} with additional constraints.
-For example, if only positive $\lambda$'s are required then one could use a reflective Newton method as described in \cite{Coleman1996}.
-A sparse solution $\hat{l}$ with as few nonzero $\lambda$'s as possible can be computed using L1-regularization \cite{Tibshirani94}.
-We also have the following upper bound on the rank of $X$. \begin{lemma} For the matrix $X$ in the least-squares problem \eqref{eq:ls} we have that
+where $X$ is the matrix obtained from the concatenation of all the obtained pure power vectors $x_i\kpr{4}$.
+It is possible at this step to solve \eqref{eq:ls} with additional constraints.
+For example, if only positive $l_i$'s are required then one could use a reflective Newton method as described in \cite{Coleman1996}.
+A sparse solution $\hat{l}$ with as few nonzero $l_i$'s as possible can be computed using L1-regularization \cite{Tibshirani94}.
+The particular repeated Kronecker product structure for each column of $X$ results in the following upper bound on its rank. \begin{lemma} For the matrix $X$ in the least-squares problem \eqref{eq:ls} we have that